-Particulars Availability Total Cost Excluding Transmission Charges Average Power Purchase Cost (Rs./kWh) Average Cost of Power Purchase 2024-25 3344.25 1766.90 5.28 Average Cost of Power Purchase 2025-26 3214.92 1465.03 4.56 Average Cost of Power Purchase 2026-27 3351.07 1490.49 4.45
+Particulars Availability (MU) Total Cost Excluding Transmission Charges (Rs Cr) Average Power Purchase Cost (Rs./kWh) Average Cost of Power Purchase 2024-25 3344.25 1766.90 5.28 Average Cost of Power Purchase 2025-26 3214.92 1465.03 4.56 Average Cost of Power Purchase 2026-27 3351.07 1490.49 4.45

-Table 5.10 : Weighted Average Cost of Power Purchase

-Regulation 85.1 to 85.6 of MSERC Regulations 2014 specifies the following guidelines.
-Regulation 85.1: The Licensee shall procure power from approved sources.
-Additional energy required after taking into account the availability of energy from such approved sources, shall be reasonably estimated well in advance and procurement arrangements made for such long and medium term purchases by following standard contractual procedures.
-All such purchases shall only be made with the prior approval of the Commission.

-Regulation 85.2: For purchase of electricity from sources outside the state, the transmission loss level agreed to in the Power Purchase Agreement (PPA) or worked out from energy accounts of RLDC/ SLDC shall be taken into account for purchase of power from such sources.

-Regulation 85.3: The cost of power purchased from the central generating companies shall be worked out based on the tariff determination by the Central Electricity Regulatory Commission (CERC).

-Regulation 85.4: Where power is purchased by the Licensee from State -Owned existing generating stations, the cost of power purchase shall be worked out based on the price determined by the State Commission and in case of power purchased from

-Renewable energy sources the quantum and the cost shall be as per the policy approved by the State Commission depending upon their jurisdiction.

-Regulation 85.5: The cost of power purchase from IPP's shall be considered based on existing Power Purchase Agreement if nay, till the agreement period is over.

-Regulation 85.6: In case of short-term power purchase necessitated based on unprecedented development, the Licensee may resort to short term procurement.

-In conformity with the above regulations the Commission notifies the following:-

-MePDCL shall follow the above Regulations invariably and Merit order procurement shall be strictly followed.

-The petitioner was asked to furnish source wise actual power purchase expenses for FY 2023-24 (upto December 2023) in the commission's letter dated 02.01.2024.

-Petitioner has submitted the source wise actual power purchase cost upto December 2023 in their letter dated 26.02.2024

-According to the details made available, the power purchase cost is considered source wise as analysed below.
+- 5.9.10.
+Regulation 85 MSERC MYT Regulation 2014 specifies the following guidelines. - "85.1.
+The Licensee shall procure power from approved sources.
+Additional energy required after taking into account the availability of energy from such approved sources, shall be reasonably estimated well in advance and procurement arrangements made for such long-term and medium-term purchases by following standard contractual procedures.
+All such purchases shall only be made with the prior approval of the Commission." - 85.2.
+For purchase of electricity from sources outside the state, the transmission loss level agreed to in the Power Purchase Agreement (PPA) or worked out from energy accounts of RLDC/SLDC shall be taken into account for purchase of power from such sources. - 85.3.
+The cost of power purchased from the central generating companies shall be worked out based on the tariff determination by the Central Electricity Regulatory Commission (CERC). - 85.4.
+Where power is purchased by the Licensee from State -Owned existing generating stations, the cost of power purchase shall be worked out based on the price determined by the State Commission and in case of power purchased from Renewable energy sources the quantum and the cost shall be as per the policy approved by the State Commission depending upon their jurisdiction. - 85.5.
+The cost of power purchase from IPP's shall be considered based on existing Power Purchase Agreement if nay, till the agreement period is over. - 85.6.
+In case of short-term power purchase necessitated based on unprecedented development, the Licensee may resort to short term procurement." - 5.9.11.
+In conformity with the above regulations the Commission notifies the following:- - MePDCL shall follow the above Regulations invariably and Merit order procurement shall be strictly followed. - 5.9.12.
+The petitioner was asked to furnish source wise actual power purchase expenses for FY 2023-24 (up to December 2023) in the commission's letter dated 02.01.2024. - 5.9.13.
+Petitioner has submitted the source wise actual power purchase cost up to December 2023 in their letter dated 26.02.2024. - 5.9.14.
+According to the details made available, the power purchase cost is considered source wise as analyzed below.

+5.9.15.
 MePGCL

+a.
 Petitioner has projected availability from MePGCL generating stations for 1293.49 MU which includes Energy from Ganol SHP for 66.20 MU for FY 2024-25.
-Petitioner has sought for Generic Tariff for Ganol SHP under Renewable Energy Sources Regulations 2014.
-Commission had notified generation tariff separately for Ganol SHP whose Tariff has been fixed at Rs.4.77/Kwh.
-MePDCL in their additional information dated 22.03.2024 has projected power purchase cost of Ganol project at Rs.31.58 Crore for FY 2024-25.

-The power purchase cost is considered as approved for MePGCL ARR for FY 2024-25 at Rs.391.59 Crore including AFC for Ganol project at Rs.31.58 Crore now projected.

-Commission considers Power Purchase cost at Rs.391.59 Crore for MePDCL against MePGCL projects for ARR of FY 2024-25.
+Petitioner has sought for Generic Tariff for Ganol SHP under Renewable

+- Energy Sources Regulations 2014.
+Commission had notified generation tariff separately for Ganol SHP whose Tariff has been fixed at Rs.
+4.77/kWh.
+MePDCL in their additional information dated 22.03.2024 has projected power purchase cost of Ganol project at Rs.31.58 Crore for FY 2024-25. - b.
+The power purchase cost is considered as approved for MePGCL ARR for FY 2024-25 at Rs.
+484.20 Crore including AFC for Ganol project at Rs.31.58 Crore now projected. - c.
+Commission considers Power Purchase cost at Rs.
+484.20 Crore for MePDCL against MePGCL projects for ARR of FY 2024-25.